Saturday 20th August 2022

 This route will follow the Speyside Way from Ballindalloch, along the Speyside Way, though famous whisky country towns, up the beautiful and challenging Ben Aigen, some road running to Fochabers, a winding trail to Spey Bay on the coast, and forestry trails to finish the town centre in Buckie.

 Speyside Way 100KM

-To accomplish the full distance, runners will start in the tourist town of Aviemore, following the Cairngorms Speyside Way, along to Cragganmore and following the original route above.
+Runners will start in the tourist town of Aviemore, following the Cairngorms Speyside Way, and joins the runners doing the Classic race at Ballindalloch, following the original route above.

 BE PART OF THE MORAY WAY RACE SERIES

 We need your help!

 To ensure the race runs smoothly, we'll need volunteers to help with marshalling, attendance, catering, and more...

 Don't worry about it!
 We want everyone to get involved - plus we'll take any help we can get!